jborza/jborza.github.io/_posts/2020-08-02-hardware-adventures-2-fpga.md

 ---
 layout: post
-title:  "Even lower level adventures, part 2"
+title:  "Adventures in hardware, part 2 - even lower level"
 date:   2020-08-02 17:00:00 +0200
 categories: hardware
 tags: [development, vhdl, fpga]
 #image: /assets/.png
 published: true
 ---

-# Adventures in hardware, part 2 - "Hello World" in VHDL

 I've went through the first part of [From Nand to Tetris](https://www.coursera.org/learn/build-a-computer) course where I learnt to build a simple 16-bit computer called Hack from the digital building blocks (NAND gates).
 The course used its specific HDL (hardware definition language), which is a gentle way to shield a beginner from the ugliness of a real language, but to implement anything on a real FPGA board one needs to use VHDL or Verilog. _(Or a higher-level hardware definition language like Chisel or JHDL.)_